bloominstituteoftechnology/node-api3-project/README.md

-# Building an API using a Node.js and Express Middleware
+# Express Middleware Module Project

 In this challenge, you build an API and write custom middleware that satisfies the requirements listed under the `Minimum Viable Product` section.

 ## Instructions

-**Read these instructions carefully.
-Understand exactly what is expected before starting.**

-You are allowed, and **encouraged**, to collaborate with other peers.
-Please follow the twenty-minute rule, before seeking support from your TL and Instructor.

-## Project Set Up
+### Task 1: Set Up The Project With Git

+Follow these steps to set up and work on your project:

 - [ ] Create a forked copy of this project.
-- [ ] Add your `Team Lead` as collaborator on Github.
-- [ ] Clone your OWN version of the repository.
+- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [ ] Push commits: git push -u origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
-- [ ] Add your `Team Lead` as a reviewer on the pull-request
-- [ ] Your `Team Lead` will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!

-## Minimum Viable Product
+### Task 2: Minimum Viable Product

-1. Write and implement four custom `middleware` functions, detailed below.
+- Write and implement four custom `middleware` functions, detailed below.
-1. Build an API to let clients perform CRUD operations on `users`.
+- Build an API to let clients perform CRUD operations on `users`.
-1. Add endpoints to retrieve the list of `posts` for a `user` and to store a new `post` for a `user`.
+- Add endpoints to retrieve the list of `posts` for a `user` and to store a new `post` for a `user`.

 #### Custom Middleware Requirements